NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Resuscitate.md

 * * *

 You resuscitate the dead.
 Attempt a DC 40 Medicine check check to revive a dead creature who has been dead for no more than 3 rounds and whose body is mostly intact.
-If you succeed, the target returns to life with the effects of raise dead, except it still has the wounded condition it had before dying, increased by 1 (or [[Conditions/Wounded|Wounded 1]] if it wasn't wounded before dying).
+If you succeed, the target returns to life with the effects of raise dead, except it still has the wounded condition it had before dying, increased by 1 (or [[Wounded|Wounded 1]] if it wasn't wounded before dying).
 Whether you succeed or fail, the target is temporarily immune to Resuscitate for 1 day.

 *Source: Pathfinder Player Core 2*
 *ORC*